 Here, we answer these questions in the affirmative.
-We deliver a complete MPS-based framework for simulating incompressible fluids, with both memory and runtime scaling logarithmically in the mesh size and polynomially in the bond dimension.
-We achieve this via three major innovations: First, we develop {\it approximate MPS masks} that encode object shapes into MPSs of significantly lower bond dimension than the direct discretization of their boundary surfaces.
-Second, we introduce an efficient time-integration procedure incorporating the masks as native, built-in features.
-Our approach is based on finite-differences as in~\cite{gourianov2022quantum,kiffner_jaksch2023tensor}, but it operates with open boundary conditions, as in~\cite{kornev2023chemicalmixer}, crucial to treat immersed objects without excessively large spatial domains.
-Interestingly, our integrator embeds open boundary conditions directly into a matrix-product differential operator (differential MPO).
-Third, we develop {\it MPS solution oracles} for accessing the solution even when the mesh size is too big for dense-vector evaluations.
-The oracle can be queried in two main modes: \textit{coarse-grained evaluation} and \textit{pixel sampling}.
-The former automatically gives an averaged version of the field.
-The latter generates random points weighted by the squared magnitude of a target property (vorticity, pressure, etc.), mimicking the measurement statistics on a quantum state .
+We deliver a complete MPS-based toolbox for simulating incompressible fluids, with complexity logarithmic in the mesh size and polynomial in the bond dimension.
+This is achieved via three major innovations: First, {\it approximate MPS masks} to encode object shapes into MPSs of low bond dimensions.
+Second, a native time-integration scheme incorporating the masks as built-in features.
+This is based on finite-differences as in~\cite{gourianov2022quantum,kiffner_jaksch2023tensor}, but it operates with open boundary conditions, as in~\cite{kornev2023chemicalmixer}, crucial to treat immersed objects without too large spatial domains.
+Interestingly, our integrator embeds open boundary conditions into a matrix-product differential operator .

+Third, an {\it MPS solution oracle} for querying the solution directly from the MPS, bypassing dense-vector evaluations.
+This features two main operation modes: \textit{coarse-grained evaluation} and \textit{pixel sampling}.
+In particular, the latter generates random points weighted by the squared magnitude of a target property (vorticity, pressure, etc.), mimicking the measurement statistics on a quantum state .
 This is ideal for Monte-Carlo simulations.